vaibav03/genjs-cli/README.md

 ## Features

 - **Initialize Projects**: Set your API key and custom prompts to generate code templates.
-- **Clear Generated Files**: Easily remove any generated files with a simple command.
 - **Interact with the Anthropic API**: Use custom prompts to generate Node.js and React code.
-- **Modular and Extensible**: Easily extendable for additional templates and functionality.
+- **Persistent API Key**: The API key is saved in the local storage, so you don’t have to input it repeatedly.
+- **Interactivity**: During the `init` command, users are prompted for the API key and custom prompt if they haven't been set.
+- **File Clearing**: With `clear`, users can remove all generated files with a confirmation prompt.

 ---

 ## Installation

-To get started with `genreact-node`, follow these steps:
+To get started with `genjs-cli`, follow these steps:

-1. **Clone the repository** or download the latest release.
-2. **Install dependencies** using npm:
+1. **Install dependencies** using npm:

     ```bash
-    npm install
+    npm install genjs-cli
     ```

-3. **Link the command globally** to make it available in your terminal:

-    ```bash
-    npm link
-    ```

-After that, you can use the `genreact-node` command in your terminal.

 ---

 ## Usage

 ### `init` Command

-The `init` command initializes your project by setting the Anthropic API key and a custom prompt for code generation.
+Running `genjs-cli init` allows the user for setting up the API key and prompt interactively.

 #### Options: